NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 Geometry
 -----------
-Here the geometry and dimensions of the building and computational domain are defined.
+In the **Geometry** tab, the geometry and dimensions of the building and computational domain are defined.
 It is common to conduct CFD simulations as a replica of actual wind tunnel testing facilities.
 For this type of application, the user must specify the dimensions of the tunnel and the geometric scale used to construct the building model in the experiment.
-In :numref:`fig-iso-geometry-tab`, all the inputs are related to the geometry of the building and the computational domain.
+In :numref:`fig-iso-geometry-tab`, all the inputs related to the geometry of the building and the domain are shown.

 .. _fig-iso-geometry-tab:
 .. figure:: figures/IsolatedBuildingCFD/geometry_tab.svg